ShivankUdayawal/Lead-Scoring-Data-Analysis/README.md

    **4. Lead Source —** The source of the lead.
 Includes Google, Organic Search, Olark Chat, etc.

    **5. Do Not Email -** An indicator variable selected by the customer wherein they select whether of not they want to be emailed about the course or not.

+   **6. Do Not Call —** An indicator variable selected by the customer wherein they select whether of not they want to be called about the course or not.

+   **7. Converted —** The target variable.
+Indicates whether a lead has been successfully converted or not.

+   **8. Total Visits —** The total number of visits made by the customer on the website.

+   **9. Total Time Spent on Website —** The total time spent by the customer on the website.

+   **10. Page Views Per Visit —** Average number of pages on the website viewed during the visits.